-Although we would like children to have a school reading book from the library, they are welcome to read books alongside these from home in free reading time.
-We will also look at different texts and books together as a class, often completing a whole class reading lesson once a week.
-Your child will also have sessions of one-to-one reading, and group guided reading.
+We will also look at different texts and books together as a class, and we will be completing a whole class reading lesson each day.
+Your child will also have sessions of one-to-one reading with the Teacher or Teaching Assistant, where possible.

 Spelling and mental Math Homework